Ravenna: Middle Ages and Renaissance

 The Lombards, under King Liutprand, occupied Ravenna in 712, but were forced to return it to the Byzantines.
-Shortly after Aistulf, the Lombard Duke of Friuli, was crowned King of the Lombards in 749, he pursued an aggressive policy of expansion into the Byzantine’s Exarchate of Ravenna and the territory claimed by the Pope through the Patrimony of Saint Peter.
+Shortly after Aistulf, the Lombard Duke of Friuli, was crowned King of the Lombards in 749, he pursued an aggressive policy of expansion into the Byzantine Exarchate of Ravenna and the territory claimed by the Pope through the Patrimony of Saint Peter.

 In 751, the Byzantines surrendered the Exarchate of Ravenna to Aistulf.
 Aistulf then proceeded farther south and threatened Rome claiming jurisdiction and demanding tribute and acknowledgement of his sovereignty.
 Pope Stephen II appealed to Aistulf but to no avail.
 In 753, Pope Stephen traveled to France to seek the help of Pepin, King of the Franks.
 Pepin responded favorably and ultimately conducted two campaigns to the Italian Peninsula to confront Aistulf with respect to territory that had been taken illegally.

 Finally in 756, Aistulf conceded defeat, and agreed to pay reparations and surrender the territory taken five years earlier.
 At that time, Pepin fulfilled a promise that he had made two years prior in France and granted the pope the right to large territories that included the former Exarchate of Ravenna and the Roman duchy.
 This act has become known as the Donation of Pepin and provided the legal basis for the creation of the Papal States.

-After Pepin’s Donation and the establishment of the Papal States, Byzantine-era administrative structures collapsed during the 9th and 10th Centuries.
+After Pepin’s Donation and the establishment of the Papal States, Byzantine-era administrative structures collapsed during the 9th and 10th centuries.
 Papal control was indirect, with local dukes and Lombard lords exercising de facto power.
-During the 11th and 12th Centuries, Ravenna became a contested city between the Holy Roman Empire and the Papacy, with imperial appointees often clashing with papal legates.
+During the 11th and 12th centuries, Ravenna became a contested city between the Holy Roman Empire and the Papacy, with imperial appointees often clashing with papal legates.

-The beginning of the 13th Century was a period of great turmoil for the city of Ravenna.
+The beginning of the 13th century was a period of great turmoil for the city of Ravenna.
 At that time, conflict between the Guelphs and Ghibellines was intensifying.
 In 1198, Ravenna led a league of Romagna cities and Marches against the Holy Roman Emperor, Otto IV.
-Pope Innocent III was able to capitalized on the anti-imperial sentiment in Romagna to strengthen papal influence over Ravenna and other cities in the region.
+Pope Innocent III was able to capitalize on the anti-imperial sentiment in Romagna, to strengthen papal influence over Ravenna and other cities in the region.

 In 1218, Pietro Traversari came to power in Ravenna after defeating the Ubertini and Mainardi factions during the Guelph-Ghibelline conflict.
-The Traversari family ruled Ravenna for 22 years until 1240 when Holy Roman Emperor Frederick II besieged Ravenna and expelled the Traversari after the Traversari aligned themselves with the pro-papal Guelphs.
+The Traversari family ruled Ravenna for 22 years until 1240 when Holy Roman Emperor Frederick II besieged Ravenna and expelled the Traversari after they aligned themselves with the pro-papal Guelphs.